-Sole proprietorships are the simplest of all legal structures but they also lack many of the legal and financial protections of other business forms.
-If considering starting a business as a sole proprietor, remember there are various advantages and disadvantages.
-Sole proprietors experience the key advantage of being their own boss, but concurrently shoulder the burden of being responsible for the business's success and failure.
-This section provides both basic and in-depth information about sole proprietorships, including tax implications, state registration requirements, what to expect when running a business with your spouse and more.
-It also features step-by-step help to get you get started.
+A sole proprietorship is a type of business where there's no distinction between the business entity and the owner.
+Sole proprietorships are the simplest of all legal structures, but they also lack many of the legal and financial protections of other business forms.
+Sole proprietors experience the key advantage of being their own boss but concurrently shoulder the burden of being responsible for the business's success and failure.

 Naming Your Business

-Whether this is your first year as a self-employed entrepreneur or your tenth, income taxes are here to stay.
-While the complexity of filing the correct taxes forms can seem overwhelming, it's important to get it right the first time.
-Being in business for yourself means you are required to list your business's profit or loss information on Schedule C (Profit or Loss from a Business), which you will submit to the IRS along with Form 1040.
+Being in business for yourself means you are required to list your business's profit or loss information on Schedule C. You will submit this to the IRS and file Form 1040.
 There are several deductions you will be allowed to take, but be sure to seek guidance from a tax attorney or other qualified professional if you have questions.

 Sole Proprietorships and Your Significant Other

-Throughout the country, an increasing number of spouses are choosing to operate family businesses.
-As such, they both consider themselves to be "joint owners" of the business.
-The IRS, however, may consider this to be a "partnership," even if that is not the couple's intention.
-As a partnership, the couple will be required to file a partnership return and issue a tax document known as a Schedule K-1 to themselves (as opposed to reporting on a Schedule C).
-For many family businesses, it will be wise to seek the guidance of a tax professional to further understand their potential liability and obligations.
+If you and your partner run the business, you're both considered joint owners of the business.
+The IRS may consider this to be a partnership, even if that's not the couple's intention.
+As a partnership, the couple will be required to file a partnership return and issue a tax document known as a Schedule K-1 to themselves, as opposed to reporting on a Schedule C. For many family businesses, it will be wise to seek the guidance of a tax professional to further understand their potential liability and obligations.

 Personal Liability for Sole Proprietorship